emtneutrino/races/README.md

 QUICK GUIDE FOR RACING
 ----------------------
-There are seven possible types of race you can join:  1.
+There are eight possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
 Vehicles change randomly every lap and racers start in a specified vehicle, 6.
 Vehicles change randomly every lap to one in a specific class, 7.
-Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.
+Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle, 8.
+AI drivers can be added to the race.
+For race types 4, 5, 6, 7 and 8, buy-in amounts will be set to 0 and there will be no payouts.

 Look for purple circled star blips on the waypoint map.
 There will be corresponding purple cylinder checkpoints in the world.
 The label for the blip in the waypoint map will indicate the player who registered the race, the buy-in amount and the type of race.